merveuzunerr/CarPark/README.md

     "spareTyre": true,
     "kilowatt": 100,
     "luggageCappacity": 300,
-    "spareTyre": true,
-    "tireChange": true (it can be false too),
+    "tireChange": true (it can be false too)
 }

 Json raw example to add third class vehicle: